 Bench tops are not included for Base (Floor) cabinets (unless ordered specifically) because:

-Cabinets on-Demand does supply also High pressure Laminate (Laminex, Wilson Art) Benchtops that can be ordered separately.
+Cabinets on-Demand on-Line does supply also High pressure Laminate (Laminex, Wilson Art) Benchtops that can be ordered separately.
 Other benchtop materials, such as Granite, Engineered stone, Corian, Stainless steel etc. will need to sourced from a local Supplier and we suggest that you either contact your local HIA (Housing Industry Association) who can provide you with a list of suppliers or browse through the Yellow Pages.

 Kickboards and Fascias are not included as normally these are ordered to cover more than one Cabinet and are shaped on site to fit the cabinet configuration - you can specify your needs under STEP 3: Single Panels etc.

 Door Handles are optional but: - handle screw holes are NOT predrilled as placement is better identified once cabinets are in place, and again depend on personal preference (For some doors you may have the handles centered and horizontal, for others (e.g. wall units) at the bottom and vertical).